 Where are energy rates going for 2020?
 And what are the trends to watch?
 In this article we examine some of the important factors in energy rates, including: natural gas prices, the continued growth of renewable energy, and potential changes in capacity markets.

-Read More about US Energy Trends for 2020
+Read More about Energy Trends to Watch in 2019 (2019 Update)

 What’s Ahead for 2018 Texas Summer Electricity Rates: Supply, Demand, and Reserve Margins